LyonsLab/PhytoOracle/docs/2_HPC_install.rst

 replace :code:`<your_group_list>, <priority>, <CPU_#>, <RAM_#>, <max_hour_#>` with your preferred settings.

-When the interactive node is done loading, clone the PhytoOracle repository with
+When the interactive node is done loading, clone the PhytoOracle repository with:

 .. code::